Operational clarity for daily work

 Building Management Systems (BMS)

-Modern hotels integrate climate equipment into a Building Management System (BMS).
-For the hotel HVAC technician, this means:
+Most modern hotels tie their climate equipment into a Building Management System (BMS).
+For the technician, that means:

 • Monitoring all systems from a single screen